cornerfarmer/LightBulb/docs/examples/pong_evolution.md

 }
 ```

-The game method "whoHasWon" returns -1, 0, 1 depending on who has won or if its a tie.
+The game method "whoHasWon" returns -1, 0, 1 depending on who has won or if it's a tie.
 But as we are not allowed to return 0 (tie) in doCompare(), we always have to determine a winner.
 Remember: The parasite individual has to make the other individual fail.
-If its a tie, this has not happened.
+If it's a tie, this has not happened.
 So we declare the other individual as a winner.

 ## Learning